fynks/email-aliasing-comparison/README.md

 ## Benefits and Use Cases

-**Privacy Protection**
+**Privacy & Security**
-- Hide your real email address from websites and services
+- Hide your real email from websites and data breaches
-- Prevent companies from tracking you across different platforms
+- Prevent cross-platform tracking by companies
-- Keep your personal email private and secure
+- Limit damage if one alias gets compromised

-**Spam Prevention**
+**Spam Control**
 - Create disposable aliases for one-time signups
-- Easily block spam by deactivating compromised aliases
+- Block spam by deactivating compromised aliases
-- Keep your main inbox clean and organized
+- Keep your main inbox clean

-**Security Benefits**
-- Reduce risk of your main email being exposed in data breaches
-- Limit damage if one alias gets compromised
-- Better control over who can contact you

-**Organization and Management**
+**Organization**
-- Use different aliases for different purposes (work, shopping, social media)
+- Use different aliases for different purposes (work, shopping, social)
 - Track which services share or sell your email
-- Organize incoming emails by source automatically
+- Organize emails by source automatically

 ## Interactive Provider Selector